53616D616E746861/ai-agent-care-package/semantic_state_clusters_instructions.md

 - Prose = structure
 - Clusters = dynamics

+The prose hides weighting and structure but preserves emotional continuity and narrative causality.
+The cluster preserves topology, weights, and justification links, but compresses the felt sense.
+They are not equivalent transformations.
+Each loses different dimensions of the same state.
 Both are required for higher-fidelity state transfer.